 Learn how to manage your wealth while living abroadBook a Free Consultation

 As an expat, moving to a new country could mean learning a new culture and way of life.
 The further you go from your home country, the more different the way of life can be in some cases.
 In this article, we go over 4 tips for assimilating into the Dutch culture.
 Good luck!

 Learn the language

-Whichever country you go to, if the people predominantly speak a language different than the one you speak, it will make a lot of sense to learn the language– and it will help you.
+Whichever country you go to, if the people predominantly speak a language different than your own, it will make a lot of sense to learn the language – and it will help you.
 A good way to do this is to get started before you leave.
 Downloading a language app such as Duolingo or Babbel may help get started.
 But don’t stop there.
-Enroll in a part time or full time language course once you are in the country to get you skills up to par.
+Enroll in a part-time or full-time language course once you are in the country to get your skills up to par.
 It may take time but it will be worth it.
 Learning a language is something you could always have with you.
 Also, speak the language as much as you can!
 Find a conversation partner, or just have conversations whenever you can.
 The more conversations you have, the better you will become faster!

 Understand the Dutch social circle

-According to some expats, making friends in the Netherlands is different in America.
-The Dutch tend to have a close social circle of about 5 or so friends and that is it.
-They view friendship differently and don’t tend to interest in making friends aside from their circle.
+According to some expats, making friends in the Netherlands is different than in America.
+The Dutch tend to have a close social circle of about 5 or so and that is it.
+They view friendship differently and don’t tend to have an interest in making friends aside from their circle.
 This may be difficult for an expat moving to the country but there are ways to overcome.
 Mentioned earlier, in a language you may make friends who are in your situation.
 Additionally, find other groups such as hobby groups, sports, or other organizations where you can meet people.
 Sooner or later you will build a big network and connect with others.